CliveC99/pp5/README.md

 - Add items to the bag
 - Search items
 - View items by category
-- Viww items by filter system
+- View items by filter system
 - Checkout as a guest or registered user
 - And lots more!